qmonnet/rbpf/README.md

 the JIT-compiled program should be the same as with the interpreter, but it should run faster.
 Note that if errors occur during the program execution, the JIT-compiled version does not handle it as well as the interpreter, and the program may crash.
-For this reason the functions are marked as `unsafe`.
+For this reason, the functions are marked as `unsafe`.

 ## Example uses